demelien/DEMELIEN/BDH/README.md

 An artistic text and drawing within the **DEM/ELIEN** universe.
 This work reflects on emergence, pre-identity, and AI co-authorship.
+It is an artistic interpretation inspired by the Baby Dragon Hatchling (BDH) research.
-It is not affiliated with or representative of the BDH research architecture.
+It is not an official description or technical representation of the BDH architecture.
+.

 ---